NickOveracker/StickDiagrammer/README.md

 * ~~Show every layer in a cell, not just the top.~~ *Resolved 2021/11/21*

 ## Absolute Pie in the Sky
+* Sequenced output for state-dependent circuits like DFFs.
 * Alternate braille display???
 * Allow users to save designs, and use their outputs as inputs to other designs to produce complex, modular circuitry.
 * Generate Magic files (todo: check legality) from design for a given technology.